OmarDarwish7/BostaTask/README.md

 - **Return a Book**: A borrower can return a book that they have checked out.
 - **Check Current Borrowed Books**: A borrower can view the books they currently have.
 - **Track Due Dates**: The system will keep track of due dates for borrowed books and list books that are overdue.

-## Non-functional Requirements

-1. **Performance**: The system should be optimized for reading operations, as searching and listing books and borrowers will be frequent operations.
-2. **Scalability**: The design should support future enhancements, such as adding reservations or reviews.
-3. **Security**: User inputs should be validated to prevent SQL injection and other potential security threats.

 ## Technologies Used